Suraj-Biswas23/MindSync/README.md

 # MindSync

 MindSync is a kotlin based mobile app offering AI-powered counseling solutions.
-A virtal sanctuary for mental health by creating a stigma free environment for emotional healing.
+A virtual sanctuary for mental health by creating a stigma-free environment for emotional healing.

 ## Features